mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 # Reason 1: Team members may be biased

-Team members may be biased away from an accurate estimate because when you say your estimate outloud, at least
+Team members may be biased away from an accurate estimate because when you say your estimate out loud, at least
 **anchoring bias** or **peer pressure** may happen.
 When either happens, you take into account information that is irrelevant to your estimate and thus produce an inaccurate